TRAUMA & PTSD COUNSELLING NEWCASTLE

 Certainly, this event happened, in the outside world.
 There were consequences.

-But our hope is that, independent of the consequences in the outside world, through counselling, you’re able to find enough peace within the situation, for yourself.
+But our hope is that, independent of the consequences in the outside world, through trauma counselling, you're able to find enough peace within the situation, for yourself.

 Such that, life can continue, without undue stress, without unnecessary anxiety, and at your own pace.